chrislyons-dev/flarelette-hono/docs/api-design.md

 import type { ActorClaim } from '@chrislyons-dev/flarelette-jwt'

 // ActorClaim structure:
+// - iss: Issuer of the acting service
-// - sub: Service identifier acting on behalf of original subject
+// - sub: Service identifier acting on behalf of the user
 // - act?: Nested actor for delegation chains (recursive)
 ```

 **RFC 8693 Alignment:**

 - Maps to `act` claim in internal JWT
-- Represents "who the gateway is acting on behalf of"
+- Identifies which service is acting on behalf of the user (delegation)
-- Preserves original user identity through service chain
+- Enables audit trails showing which services handled the request
-- Supports recursive delegation chains
+- Supports recursive delegation chains for multi-hop scenarios

 **Usage:**